-Scaly toe patch.
 Toe hooks are a whole lot easier with the Zenist’s highly textured rubber toe patch.
-Plus, its wide coverage means you can be more creative with your toeing maneuvers.
+Its wide coverage means users can be more creative with their toeing maneuvers.

 Evolv Zenist vs. Phantom